20-sim: Add-on products

 20-sim offers tight integration with 20-sim 4C.
 Any 20-sim model can be exported as C-code to 20-sim 4C where it can be used for deployment on hardware.
 Typical use is the development of controllers for embedded software and the creation of "virtual plants" for use in hardware-in-the-loop simulators.

 20-sim can be controlled by scripting, allowing task automation and scenario building.
-Scripting is supported in Matlab or GNU Octave, and in Python (since v4.6).
+Scripting is supported in Matlab or GNU Octave, and Python (since v4.6).

 Next to scripting, 20-sim has a tight connection with Matlab, GNU Octave and Simulink allowing the import and export of data on many levels.
 The export of 20-sim models as M-files or S-functions is the most prominent example.

 History

 20-sim is the redevelopment of the simulation software package TUTSIM, which was developed at the Control Laboratory of the University of Twente.
 While TUTSIM was sold in the late 70's, research into modeling and simulation continued at the laboratory.
 A new program was developed as part of the Ph.D. project of Jan Broenink.
 The program was equipped with a graphical user interface and allowed the creation of models by bond graphs.
 The prototype name for this modeling and simulation package was CAMAS.
-While CAMAS was all built around bond graphs, a new prototype package called MAX was developed to investigated object oriented modeling techniques and modeling by iconic diagrams.
+While CAMAS was all built around bond graphs, a new prototype package called MAX was developed to investigate object oriented modeling techniques and modeling by iconic diagrams.
 After extensive testing, in August 1995 version 1.0 of the software was commercially released under the trade name 20-sim (Twente Sim).
 The trade name refers to the origin (University of Twente) of the package and the region (Twente) where it was made.
 The company Controllab Products was established to further develop and distribute the package.